 - Company A has 100 people in their building working with methylene chloride every day.
 Sometimes, it’s hot and they open all their windows.
 Sometimes, it’s cold and the windows stay shut for months.
 Some employees are pouring methylene chloride.
 Some are in the same room, but never handle it.
 Some are working desk jobs in a room next to the room with methylene chloride.
-And there is a day shift, swing shift, and graveyard.
+And finally, there is a day shift, swing shift, and graveyard.

-If you were the Safety Officer of Company A and understood that OSHA expects you to monitor enough so you can assure yourself you aren’t overexposing your employees, would you monitor:
+If you were the safety officer of Company A and understood that OSHA expects you to monitor enough so you can assure yourself you aren’t overexposing your employees, would you monitor: